Package 'slca'

 se

-a logical indicating whether standard errors (TRUE) or parameter estimates (FALSE) should be displayed.
+a logical value indicating whether to display standard errors (TRUE) or parameter estimates (FALSE).
+The default is FALSE.

 index

-a logical indicating whether to include (TRUE) or exclude (FALSE) the indices of the estimated parameters in the output.
+a logical value indicating whether to include (TRUE) or exclude (FALSE) the indices of the estimated parameters in the output.
+The default is FALSE.

 Value

-A list containing the specified estimated parameters or their standard errors if se is set to TRUE.
+A list containing the requested estimated parameters or their standard errors (if se = TRUE).
 The components of the list include:

 pi